-more trees.
+Thin it, and you do get a response.
+Native groundcovers do recover.
+Weeds do come up, as do tree seedlings.
 Lots of them.
-The red arrows here indicate tree seedlings.
 Imagine ALL of these seedlings growing to full-size in such a small area.
 I cull most of them, or it wouldn't be healthy, would it?
-"More trees" requires frequent remedial action, or else.

-This is "else," less than 10 years' growth.
+"More trees" requires frequent remedial action, or else, unless one can manage the seed.
+This tree... (see next slide) October 2013 "Else" looks like this, less than 10 years after thinning.
 This is what you would see if I let the scene in the prior photo go for only another 2-3 years because that area gets a lot more sunlight than here.
 It doesn't stop choking itself unless somebody stops it.

 Like this.
 Yes, this is the same area.
 Nice oak sapling isn't it?
-Balanced shape like this is unusual under crowded conditions but crowding does tend to produce a stem rather than branching lower.
+Balanced shape like this is unusual under crowded conditions, but crowding does tend to produce a stem rather than branching lower.
 The job didn't stop here either.
 The unstable madrones went next.